hchiam/web-dev-bootcamp/README.md

 req.body.blog.content = req.sanitize(req.body.blog.content);
 ```

+## Associations

+I.e. having associated data by relationships: one-to-one, one-to-many, many-to-many.
+We'll use Mongoose to connect/associate data.

+* Example of one-to-many: Facebook user with many photos.
+* Example of many-to-many: students and courses.
+Each student can have multiple courses, and each course can have multiple students.

 ## Random Notes

 Instead of `<input type="text" name="title">`, you can do `<input type="text" name="blog[title]">`.
 This makes `title` on `req.body.blog.title` instead of on `req.body.title`, and not you just pass one object `req.body.blog` to Blog.create().
 (Note: body-parser syntax specifies `name="blog[title]"` instead of `name="blog['title']"` or `name="blog.title"`).